tomasborrella/aws_conda_environments_scripts/proxy/README.md

   - conda
   - docker (for systems with *systemctl*)
   - git
-  - resolvconf
+  - DNS (for systems with *resolvconf*)

-If you do not use any of these applications in your system you can comment out this lines.
+If you do not use any of these applications in your system you can comment out this lines in *enable_proxy.sh* file.

 ## Installation

-No installation required, just place both files in a folder (I've used *~/scripts/proxy/* in the examples but you can choose the folder you want).
+No installation required, just place both files in a folder (I've used *~/aws_conda_environments_scripts/proxy* in the examples considering the path of the cloned repo but you can choose the folder you prefer).

 For your convenience you can add a function to your *~/.bashrc* file (or *~/.zshrc*) like the following: